rppicomidi/midi2usbhub-web/README.md

 on styles, fonts or other content pulled from from the Web.
 The other goal is to have everything you need on one page so you don't have to go digging.

-# Project Status
-## 13-Mar-2023
-Moved code over from the midi2usbhub project and updated documentation.

 # Hardware
 ## Bill of Materials
 - Pico W Board
 - USB A female breakout board
 - USB C female breakout board
-- SSD1306-based 128x64 OLED display module
+- SSD1306-based 128x64 OLED display module (optional)
 - 4x 5 pin DIN female MIDI connectors
 - 2x Sharp PC900V or H11L1-type optoisolators
 - 2x 470ohm 1/4W resistors